DesmondKoh/Coldplay/README.md

 ### Contact
 At the bottom of the webpage, i want visitors to be able to contact the band, so i created a contact page with required inputs.

-	- As an old fan, i would like to know more about Coldplay's upcoming tour
-	- I'm a new coldplay fan, i would like to know more about the band

 # **Features**